code-Estif/HTML-CSS-JS-Projects/README.md

  15. Project 15 - progress bar : progress bar with steps using javascript.
  16. Project 16 - menu selector : social media selector with glass theme menu.
  17. Project 17 - SideBar : cool sidebar with hamburger menu and repsonsive at mobile.
+ 18. Project 18 - Password Generator : generate secure passwords with customizable length and character options with dark theme.

  About
 I am learning frontend development from the basics.
 I started with HTML and CSS, then moved into JavaScript.